Rape and Sexual Assault

 Thames Valley Police has produced an Investigation Timeline to assist survivors of rape and sexual assault in deciding what action they want to take.
 It explains what to expect from the police investigation and answers some frequently asked questions.

-There are many common myths about rape, sexual abuse and sexual violence which can make it difficult for victims to talk to anyone or seek support.
+There are many common myths about rape, sexual abuse and sexual violence which can make it difficult for victims to seek support.
+Victims can blame themselves, think others will blame them or think they won’t be believed.

-Victims can blame themselves, think others will blame them or that they won’t be believed.
 Myths can also affect how victims are treated by family and friends, services, and organisations.

 It's important to challenge these myths.